mepeichun/SubtitleTranslate/README.md

 # translate_and_compose(input_file, output_file, src_lang, target_lang, encoding='UTF-8', mode='split', both=True, space=False)
 translate_and_compose(input_file, 'sample_en_cn_both.srt', 'en', 'zh-CN', mode='naive')
 ```
 If one sentence may be splitted into multiple lines in the srt file.
 Please use *mode='split'*.
-The code will first try to translate as many subtitles as possible, and then try to re-split the srt file into the target language.
+The code will first try to translate as many subtitles as possible, and then try to re-split the subtitles in target language.

 ### About the target language